Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set autoscaling to On, set the minimum number of instances to 1, and then set the maximum number of instances to 2.
 - [ ] Set autoscaling to Off, set the minimum number of instances to 1, and then set the maximum number of instances to 2.

+**Option 1: Set autoscaling to On, set the minimum number of instances to 1, and then set the maximum number of instances to 1**
+**Autoscaling Behavior:** Even though both the minimum and maximum instances are set to 1, having autoscaling enabled means that if the single instance in the Managed Instance Group fails (becomes unhealthy), Google Cloud Platform (GCP) will automatically detect this and replace the failed instance with a new one.

+**Failure Recovery:** This configuration ensures that your application remains resilient to instance failures.
+The autoscaler continuously monitors the health of instances using health checks.
+If it detects that the instance has failed or is unhealthy based on the configured health checks, it terminates the failed instance and starts a new one to maintain the desired instance count.

+**Operational Continuity:** By utilizing autoscaling in this way, you benefit from automated instance replacement without manual intervention.
+This helps in maintaining the application's availability and ensures that the instance group always runs the specified number of instances.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have production and test workloads that you want to deploy on Compute Engine.
 Production VMs need to be in a different subnet than the test VMs.
 All the VMs must be able to reach each other over internal IP without creating additional routes.
 You need to set up VPC and the 2 subnets.
 Which configuration meets these requirements?